qudini/qudini.github.io/README.md

   https://github.com/qudini/qudini.github.io.`
 * Once the PR is accepted, pull master from upstream back into your fork and delete the feature branch in the now-merged PR.

+A post can have either an `author` or an `authors` property.
+The former is just a shorthand for the latter, specifying only one element.